EnglundE/ms1-tonysbakery/README.md

 ------------
 * ## Project Goal

-  * The project aims to create a static website for potential customers to find out that this bakery exists.
+  > Blockquote The project aims to create a static website for potential customers to find out that this bakery exists.
 What the bakery offers, where to find it and how to contact them.

+  ---

-* ## User stories to support Project Goal
+## User stories to support Project Goal

   - ### First time Visitors Goals
     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more.